-What did you study and who was your advisor?
+What did you study and who was your adviser?

 Oceanography, Ph.D.
 2020.
 I studied the mechanisms and temporal variability of biogeochemical cycles on carbonate chemistry and ocean acidification at two Atlantic coral reefs using observational and modeling approaches.
-My advisor was Dr. Joseph (Joe) E. Salisbury.
+My adviser was Dr. Joseph (Joe) E. Salisbury.

 Why did you choose UNH?